On damped second-order gradient systems: Damped second order gradient systems

 \end{proof*}

-\begin{rmk} Note that for $\la=0,$ we recover the \textit{total energy} $E_T(u,v)=\vE_0(u,v)= \frac12 \| v\|^2 + G(u).$ \end{rmk}
+\begin{rmk} Note that for $\la=0,$ we recover the \textit{total energy} $E_T(u,v)=\vE_0(u,v)=\frac12 \| v\|^2 + G(u).$ \end{rmk}

-The following result is of primary importance: roughly speaking it shows that functions which desingularize the potential $G$ at some critical point $\ovl u,$ also desingularize the energy function $E_T$ and more generally the family of deformed functions $\vE_\la$ at the corresponding critical point $(\ovl u,0).$ This result implies in turn that the decay rate of the energy is essentially conditioned by the geometry of $G$ as one might expect from a mechanical or an intuitive perspective.

-In the proposition below one needs the kinetic to be desingularized by $\vphi,$ this explains our main assumption.
+The following result is of primary importance: roughly speaking it shows that functions which desingularize the potential $G$ at some critical point $\ovl u,$ also desingularize the energy function $E_T$ and more generally the family of deformed functions $\vE_\la$ at the corresponding critical point $(\ovl u,0).$ This result implies in turn that the decay rate of the energy is essentially conditioned by the geometry of $G$ as one might expect from a mechanical or an intuitive perspective. \\ In the proposition below one needs the kinetic energy to be desingularized by $\vphi.$ This explains our main assumption.